mWater/mwater-visualization/src/widgets/charts/pivot/README.md

   segmentValues: map of segment id to values for any values that are part of the cell.
 If a segment has no expression, it is not included
     If an intersection, contains the values of row and column segments that have a value (including null).

+  scoped: true if cell is scoped and should be highlighted

 ### Cell types

 row: part of rows, has section as row segment id